fal-works/p5js-templates/docs/README.md

 - By the way VS Code has also its own default formatter.
 In many cases Prettier might be more useful but sometimes you might rather prefer the default one.

-- Some templates require the command-line `npm run build` to be run for building the runnable sketch.
+- Some templates require the command-line `npm run build` to be run for building the sketch (in our case, i.e. generating JavaScript files that can be run by browsers).
 Here you can use the shortcut keys `Ctrl`+`Shift`+`B` or `⇧⌘B` instead of manually typing and running the command.
 This is defined in the file `.vscode/tasks.json`.

 ### [npm](https://docs.npmjs.com/) related files